nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Creating module folders: `makefolders`
 Make folders for all modules in the module list according to academic year.

+🚩: Folders will be created in the same location as where you ran termiNus from.

 Format: `makefolders`

 Example of usage: